-Best For: For calm, well-trained dogs on excursions where light weight and portability is essential.
+Best For: For calm, well-trained dogs on excursions where lightweight and portability are essential factors.

 Heavy Duty Crates

-Heavy duty crates are designed to be escape proof – they’re made for those rough, destructive dogs who can easily break out of a standard wire crate.
+Heavy-duty dog crates are designed to be escape-proof – they’re made for those rough, destructive dogs who can easily break out of a standard wire kennel.

 Most of these crates also come with additional escape-prevention features like double locks.

-Basically, Alcatrez for your pooch.
+- Basically, an Alcatraz for your pooch.
 Your dog won’t chew his way out of this one!